James Sidney Drewry

-A surviving worker from the Welfreighter project have denied Jim's involvement.
+A surviving worker from the Welfreighter project has denied Jim's involvement.
 However, given the secrecy surrounding the project, it is quite likely that a person working on the project might not be known to others.
-Shop floor workers would not need to know who was involved in design and consultation.
+Furthermore, shop floor workers would not need to know who was involved in design and consultation.

 I cannot find a birth record in FreeBMD.
 However, there is a Baptism record:

 Marriage: Jun 1910, Drewry James Sydney, Kingston 2a 739